December 30th — A Miracle on Annapolis Street with the Budweiser Clydesdales | Eye On Annapolis

 The 2018 Military Bowl presented by Northrop Grumman matches teams from the ACC and the American Athletic Conference on Monday, Dec.
 31. Kickoff is at noon and the game will be televised on ESPN.
 Tickets and parking passes can be purchased at militarybowl.org/tickets.

-Category: Events, LIFE IN THE AREA, Local News, NEWS, Post To FB, Sports
+Category: LIFE IN THE AREA, Local News, NEWS, Post To FB, Sports